maxleee/personal-site/posts/1-events.md

 ---
 title: 'Community Events'
-description: 'Design for Medicare members and prospective members to find events near them to attend.'
+description: 'Medicare members and prospective members needed an easy to use experience to find events near them to attend.'
-image: '/images/GIFsearch.svg'
+image: '/images/events-intro.jpg'
 link: ''
-introImage: 'gif'
+introImage: 'events'
-intro: 'My background is mostly in React, but I wanted to dip into Angular to broaden my knowledge.
-After learning the fundamentals of both Angular and TypeScript, I built a GIF search app that allows a user to search for GIFs by keyword, and copy the URL to their selected GIF.
-In addition to building the app, I designed the logo, UI components, and overall layout using Figma.'
+intro: "How do you turn a clunky, map-based event finder into a sleek, user-friendly platform for Medicare members?
+This case study walks through our team's journey of research, design, and testing to revolutionize the way older adults discover and engage with healthcare events and meetings."
 tags:
   - 'UX Research'
   - 'UX Design'